evilusean/evilusean.github.io/Unit-CirculaSean/readme.md

 I want to build an app for learning the unit circle and trig identities

+Start with just one quiz mode, the unit circle, which will display as the default, then highlight an area in red, give the user a few seconds then display the angle in degrees, radians, with the (x, y) values and then display a table of the cosine, sine, tangent, secant, cosecant, cotangent
+If the user presses 'Space' save it to a list so the user can review, Later on add other quiz modes, where you can ask the angle in degrees or radians and get the values for (x,y) or cosine, sine, tangent, secant, cosecant, cotangent - I should have this stuff memorized by now, but I don't, hence the app

+After doing that, add the Trig Identities quiz mode, reciprocal trig ratios(SOHCAHTOA Vs Sine Vs Cosecant - Cosine Vs Secant, Tangent vs CoTangent), etc - crawl -> walk -> run

+ColorCoding/Highlight -

+Brief Flash after answer before next question -

+I think the socratic triangle and arc length/sector quiz should be their own app - realistically I can make quite a few apps from trig, I want them to be used for passive learning/screensaver/quiz apps mainly to play in the background as I do other things - the active learning apps can wait.

 - Will require 3 quiz modes, one for the angles/ratios on the unit circle and one for the trig identities, and one for SOHCAHTOA values

 **Default Mode** : Have the unit circle with the special triangles ratios/angles (1/2, \frac{\sqrt{2}}{2}, \frac{\sqrt{3}}{2}, etc) for each angle with positive or negative, that can be changed from radians to degrees, you can fill in the blanks or be quizzed by highlighting a section of the unit circle, press 'space' to save to a list,